nalinahuja/qcd/README.md

 ## Compatibility

 <p align="justify">
-QCD is officially compatible with macOS and popular Linux distributions in bash environments between v3.2 to v5.0.
+QCD is compatible with macOS and popular Linux distributions in bash environments between v3.2 and v5.0.
 </p>

 ## Dependencies